Business

 Fall, 3 credit hours

-This course explores the principles of sales force management.
-The course is designed to benefit students across multiple disciplines, especially students planning to pursue a career in sales.
+Students explore the principles of sales force management.
+This course is designed to benefit students across multiple disciplines, especially students planning to pursue a career in sales.
 Emphasis is placed on the following principles of sales force management: formulating and evaluating sales strategy, recruitment, training, motivation, performance evaluation, and sales force structure.

-Prerequisites: 30 credit hours or permission of instructor
+Prerequisites: BSAD 203 Marketing and 45 credits earned, or permission of instructor

 Fall/Spring, 3 credit hours

 This course introduces students to the foundations of effective management communication.
 It focuses on communicating strategically and persuasively in a professional environment.
-Skills such as advocacy, framing issues clearly and strategically, preparing a team for communicating in a competitive environment, facilitating meetings, and adapting arguments to audiences’ needs will be developed.
-Three hours lecture per week.
+Skills such as advocacy, framing issues clearly and strategically, preparing a team for communicating in a competitive environment, facilitating meetings, and adapting arguments to audiences' needs are developed.

-Prerequisites: Expository Writing (ENGL 101) and junior level status
+Prerequisites: Expository Writing (ENGL 101) or Oral and Written Expression (ENGL 102) and junior level status

 BSAD 345 TECHNOLOGICAL INNOVATIONS AND ENTREPRENEURSHIP